Happy McKiteface Over Oregon- Day 9

 Caroline Wise at the Wool Company yarn store in Bandon, Oregon

-The same cannot be said of the Wool Company yarn store in Bandon that we’ve visited countless times and must have bought 50 skeins of yarn from by now.
+The same cannot be said of the Wool Company yarn store in Bandon, which we’ve visited countless times and must have bought 50 skeins of yarn by now.
 Yes, there is new sock yarn there, destined for my feet.

 The famous Langlois Market in Langlois, Oregon